AF-S NIKKOR 50mm 1:1.4G lens Review.

 Sharpness in lens performance is usually overrated and you need to find your own way and see what is good for you.

-for this example f/1.4 lens that has been stopped down to aperture f/3.5 for portrait shoot, the background is Bokehlicious and my subject is sharp and really pop from the background, it literally looks like my subject have been photoshopped from another photo and replaced into my new photo (the 3D look) I want to see strong and perfect separation between my subject from the background.
+for this example f/1.4 lens that has been stopped down to aperture f/3.5 for portrait shoot, the background is Bokehlicious and my subject is sharp and really pop from the background, it literally looks like my subject have been photoshopped from another photo and replaced with my new photo (the 3D look) I want to see strong and perfect separation between my subject from the background.

 Of course, my subject needs to be in the desired distance from the camera and the background, lighting plays a big role here too.